A Structured Optimal Controller with Feed-Forward for Transportation: Conclusions and Future Work

 In this paper we studied an optimal control problem on a simple transportation model.
 We showed that the optimal controller is highly structured, allowing for a distributed implementation consisting of two sweeps through the graph.
 The optimal controller can also handle planned disturbances in an efficient way.

-\change{We believe that the results presented here can be extended to more general graph structure.
-More specifically for any graph with the structure of a directed tree both the proof technique and the results could be extend.
-We plan to explore this in a future publication.}
+We believe that the results presented here can be extended to more general graph structures.
+More specifically for any graph with the structure of a directed tree both the proof technique and the results could be extended.
+We plan to explore this in a future publication.